 #3: No Physical Force

 I should mention here that in no situation should you use physical force to correct your dog for bad behavior.
 It’s not necessary and will most likely encourage further biting and more aggressive behavior.
 The cold shoulder technique has been proven to be the most effective method of showing your dog your displeasure.
 Your dog always wants to please you and your best tool in training is your authority and the admiration and respect your dog has for you.

 If your dog doesn’t seem to be learning from the cold shoulder technique and continues to bite and nip, he probably needs some timeout.
 Have a crate or an area where he is isolated from you and other people that you can lock him in where there are no toys and nothing to keep him entertained and leave him there for a short time (5 minutes or so.)
 Your dog hates this social isolation and he’ll do anything to avoid it.
 When he comes back out try to tone down the level of play until you think he can play without nipping.

 #5: Non-contact Play

 Some dogs will get overexcited and bite and nip at any opportunity especially during play time.
 For these dogs, try to choose non-contact play when you can.
-Frisbee and fetch are great choices, even tug of war if your dog knows when to stop and will listen to your drop it command.
+Frisbee and fetch are great choices, even tug of war if your dog knows when to stop and will listen to your drop it commands.
 You should try to avoid rough play like slap boxing and wrestling as these types of games will encourage nipping and play biting and also stimulate your dog’s natural aggression which should be avoided.